Asus Zenfone 3S Max Detailed Review

 Clicked in Low Light Mode.

-Nothing extra-ordinary or nothing weak here.
-There is a mono speaker at the bottom of the device and it produces loud sound as is fit for listening to movies dialogues or even songs.
+It comes with an average sound output.
+There is a mono speaker at the bottom of the device that is sufficiently loud.
+Moreover, fit for listening to movies dialogues or even songs.

 The smartphone comes with Asus Audio Wizard and allows you to choose presets based on your needs.

-There is also an outdoor mode which increases the speaker volume if required.
-Asus has given standard earphones along with the device, a nice touch while some of the manufacturers have stopped providing the earpiece.
+Also, there is an outdoor mode that increases the speaker volume if required.
+Further, it comes with standard in-canal earphones.
+A nice touch most manufacturers have stopped providing the earpiece.

 RAM and Storage

-The Asus Zenfone 3S Max comes with 32 GB of internal storage which can be expanded to 2 TB using a micro-sd card.
+The Asus Zenfone 3S Max comes with 32 GB of internal storage, expandable upto 2 TB using a micro-sd card.
 There is 3 GB of RAM out of which mostly 1200 MB is free about 40%.

-The internal storage available for users is 23.65 GB which can be used.
-Rest is occupied by pre-installed Apps and OS.
+The internal usable storage available for users is 23.65 GB.
+Rest is used by pre-installed Apps and OS.

 That’s the one solid reason to but the Asus Zenfone 3s Max.
 The 5000 mAH battery makes it a desirable smartphone for those who just want to charge it once and then forget about it.

-My biggest gripe with my Samsung S7 is the battery life, whatever next flagship I am going to buy Camera and battery life are going to be the most important features.
+My biggest gripe with my Samsung S7 is the battery life, whatever next flagship I am going to buy Camera and battery life is going to be the most important features.

-The smartphone runs easily all day and even at the end of the day you are left with 30% or more battery life with 6-8 hours of screen on time.
-There is also reverse charging support which means you can charge another smartphone using this device.
+It runs all day and even at the end of the day, you may have 30% or more battery capacity.
+In fact, you can get about 6-8 hours of screen time.
+Also, there is reverse charging support that means you can charge another phone with it.

-Though the biggest let down is the lack of fast charging feature it takes close to 3 hours to get fully charged from 0 to 100% and that is a long time.
-But once it is charged, it goes on and on.
+However, the biggest let down is the lack of fast charging feature.
+It takes close to 3 hours to charge from 0 to 100%, that is a long time.

 Concluding Thoughts – Asus Zenfone 3S Max Review

-There are many subtle improvements Asus has done to the Asus Zenfone 3S Max when we compare it to the Zenfone Max or the Zenfone Max 3 which was launched couple of months back.
-I have used and reviewed all 3 devices, but the 3S Max definitely have the best of both the devices.
+Asus has made many subtle improvements to the Asus Zenfone 3S Max in comparison to the Zenfone Max or the Zenfone Max 3.
+I have used and reviewed all 3 devices, but the 3S Max definitely it better than both the devices.